jinnabelle/surfs_up/README.md

 # surfs_up
 ## Project Overview

-Overview of the analysis: Explain the purpose of the new analysis.
+Overview of the analysis: Explain the purpose of the new analysis. <br>
 W. Avy is opening a shop in Hawaii.
 In order to have a successful launch and sustainable company, this analysis will help us understand weather / temperature trends before opening up shop for surfing and ice cream.

 ## Resources